Introduction

 Haul Road Deterioration and Ice Accumulation

 Freeze-thaw cycles destabilize haul road surfaces while snow and ice accumulation create serious traction and visibility hazards for heavy trucks.
-The friction coefficient for rubber tires drops from 0.65 in a standard quarry pit to 0.12 on ice, a loss of over 80% traction.
+The Caterpillar Performance Handbook lists approximate traction factors as high as 0.65 for rubber tires on a quarry pit with a good floor and about 0.12 on ice.
+Actual traction depends on the tire, vehicle load, road condition, grade, temperature, contaminants, and site maintenance.

-MSHA 30 CFR 77.1004 requires that highwalls, banks, benches, and terrain sloping into working areas be examined after every rain, freeze, or thaw event before personnel work in such areas.
+For surface coal mines and surface work areas of underground coal mines, 30 CFR 77.1004 requires highwalls, banks, benches, and terrain sloping into working areas to be examined after each rain, freeze, or thaw before work resumes in the affected area.
+Surface metal and nonmetal mines should follow the separate requirements applicable to their mine type and conditions.

 Conveyor Belt Freezing and Material Buildup